Sunday, October 18, 2020

 Knowledge in Iron absorption, transport, utilization, and storage mechanisms has greatly evolved in the last 10 years, a brief summary will be presented here.

 The amount of iron absorbed varies according to the iron storage status.
-When the store is full the absorption may be only 5 %, whereas, in iron deficiency, 35 % of iron is absorbed.
-A polypeptide hormone, Hepcidin, secreted by hepatocytes of the liver is the master regular of iron metabolism in response to the total iron concentration of the body - an increase in iron results, in an increase in Hepcidin.
-Hepcidin by its action on iron binding receptors of duodenal enterocytes and macrophages prevents absorption of dietary iron and prevents release from macrophages.
-Chronic inflammation, chronic renal failure, acute infection, and cancer stimulate increased hepcidin production and lower the body's iron stores.
+When the store is full, the absorption may be only 5 %, whereas, in iron deficiency, 35 % of iron is absorbed.
+Hepcidin is released in response to increased iron of the body.
+Hepcidin prevents further absorption of iron in the small intestine and in the distal renal tubules.

 Iron in the body.